-On this challenging and practical course, you’ll examine the application of innovative technology to solve commercial and industrial computing problems.
+On this challenging and practical computing course, you’ll examine the application of innovative technology to solve commercial and industrial computing problems.
 You’ll develop essential computing skills in your first year with students on other Computing degree courses.
 This lets you switch between courses.
 The choice is up to you, and after Year 1, you choose two routes from: Networking, Business, Security, Internet and Cloud or Software Development.

 Full-time: Three years, four years sandwich, Part-time: Five years minimum (18 modules, 4 modules per year)